-X-linked severe combined immunodeficiency (XSCID) is a rare genetic disorder that occurs in 1-2 per 100,000 births.
+X-linked severe combined immunodeficiency (XSCID) is a rare genetic disorder that occurs in approximately 1 in every 225,000 live births.
 For almost 20 years, investigators have been conducting clinical trials with ex vivo gene therapy for XSCID either as an alternative to HSCT or following a poor outcome post-HSCT.
-St. Jude Children’s Research Hospital has developed a safety modified lentiviral (LV) vector which is currently being investigated in a multicenter clinical trial in conjunction with reduced-exposure busulfan conditioning for newly diagnosed infants with XSCID.
-A similar trial is being conducted with this vector at the National Institutes of Health (NIH) in patients over the age of two with persistent disease after one or more haploidentical HSCTs.
-Both trials continue to accrue patients, with patients under the age of two being treated at St. Jude, UCSF Benioff Children’s Hospital San Francisco and Seattle Children’s Hospital, and older patients being treated at the NIH.
+St. Jude Children’s Research Hospital has developed a safety modified lentiviral (LV) vector which is currently being investigated as MB-107 in a multicenter clinical trial in conjunction with reduced-exposure busulfan conditioning for newly diagnosed infants with XSCID.
+This trial is accruing patients under the age of two at St. Jude, UCSF Benioff Children’s Hospital San Francisco and Seattle Children’s Hospital.

 CD123 is over expressed in 75-89% of AML pateints and over 90% in Blastic plasmacytoid dendritic cell neoplasm (BPDCN) patients.
 There were an estimated 19,520 new U.S. cases of AML in 2018 with an estimated 25% 5-year survival rate.
 BPDCN is an ultra rare disease and aggressive blood cancer with 500-1,000 patients per year in the U.S. and a median overall survival of 9-12 months.
 MB-102 has shown promising response rates in early small populations of these patients in a physician IND study out of City of Hope.